LennyDuan/ProgrammingNotebook/node/javascript/prototype.md

 // Is there a 'age' own property on o?
 Yes, and its value is 25.
 // The prototype _also has a 'age property_, but it's __not visited__.
 This is called __"property shadowing."__

+console.log(o.home);
-console.log(o.c); // 4
+// -> 'cn'
-// Is there a 'c' own property on o?
+// Is there a 'home' own property on o?
 No, check its prototype.
-// Is there a 'c' own property on o.[[Prototype]]?
-Yes, its value is 4.
+// Is there a 'home' own property on o.[[Prototype]]?
+Yes, its value is 'cn'.

 console.log(o.d); // undefined
 // Is there a 'd' own property on o?
 No, check its prototype.